 The area is an important sanctuary for humpback whales on their northern winter migration to breed.
 The coastline hosts a number of significant sea turtle breeding and nesting grounds.

-The main industries in the region comprise facets of the sugar industry including distilling and cane harvester manufacturing, as well as small crops, forestry, agriculture, fishing and marine, light aircraft manufacturing, metal casting, machining and tourism.
+The main industries in the region comprise facets of the sugar industry including distilling and cane harvester manufacturing, as well as horticulture of small and tree crops such as macadamias, forestry, grazing, fishing and marine, light aircraft manufacturing, metal casting, machining and tourism.

 Local Marine Advisory Committee recent activities